bitprophet/releases/docs/concepts.rst

 Concepts
 ========

-Basic conceptual info about how Releases organizes and thinks about issues and releases.
-For details on formatting/etc (e.g. so you can interpret the examples below), see :doc:`/usage`.
+This page contains conceptual info about how Releases organizes and thinks about issues and releases.
+For details on formatting/config options/etc (e.g. so you can interpret the examples below), see :doc:`/usage`.

 Issue and release types